-Here at Advanced Hearing, we place a lot of importance in understanding ear health and hygiene.
-Unfortunately, unlike many other health issues, there isn't a lot of awareness of ear health issues and hygiene.
-Today, we're discussing swimmer's ear.
+Unlike many other health issues, there isn't a lot of awareness of ear health issues and hygiene.
+Today, we'll be taking a look at swimmer's ear.
 There are many causes for hearing loss, but damage to the inner, middle or outer areas of the ear are common causes for onset hearing loss.
 This is why it pays to prevent ear infection as much as possible, and to know how to act quickly when an infection occurs.

 What is Swimmer's Ear?

 Swimmer's Ear, also known as external otitis, is a common ear infection.
 More specifically, it is a bacterial infection that affects the skin covering the outer and inner ear canal.
 The reason this infection is sometimes referred to as swimmer's ear is that it is commonly caused by excessive water exposure, which is usually from water-based activities such as swimming, surfing, diving or kayaking.

 Swimmer's ear occurs when water is collected in the ear canal, which then becomes trapped by wax.
 As a result, the skin in that area becomes wet.
 This wet surface then becomes a breeding ground for bacteria.
 Less frequently, cuts in the lining of the ear canal can also create the ideal environment for a bacterial infection to grow.
 This can be caused by pressing a cotton swab with too much pressure in the ear.

 The first symptom that sufferers commonly notice is feeling as if they have a of a full ear.
 Thereafter, a feeling of swelling in the ear follows.
 The infection can then become very painful if left untreated.
 As the condition worsens, sufferers may experience swelling in the side of the face and the neck, causing much discomfort.
 If you experience any of these symptoms, it is advisable to consult a doctor as soon as possible.